kordastilab/ImmunoCluster/README.md

 # Subsetting the SCE object

-The SCE object can be subsetted for further clustering, for instance, in a situation when increased cluster resolution is desired or if in a situiation where you want to diplay the proportion of a certain cluster as a percentage of another parent populations, for instance CD4+ Tregs as a proportion of all CD4+ T cells.
+It is possible to subset the SCE object for further clustering, for instance, in a situation when increased cluster resolution is desired or where you want to display the proportion of a certain cluster as a percentage of another parent populations, for instance CD4+ Tregs as a proportion of all CD4+ T cells.
 Subsetting can be performed using the subsetSCE() function.
-The function can subset cells on any specified metadata slot using dplyr syntax conditional statements.
-An couple of examples are presented below:
+The function can subset the SCE cells on any specified metadata slot using using conditional statements and a couple of examples are presented below:

 ``` r
 # Subset by patient_ID